 - Yield: 5-6 1x

 - 1–2 tablespoons of extra virgin olive oil or

 - 1/2 teaspoon black pepper (omit pepper for AIP)

 - Preheat oven to 400 degrees.

-- Place on the baking sheet cut side up.
+- Place on a stone baking pan cut side down.
 Bake for 30 to 40 minutes.
-Outer skin will be soft when done and flesh will be very tender.
+Outer skin will be soft and brittle when done and flesh will be very tender.